Lost Ark (video game)

 It was released in Europe, North America and South America on February 11, 2022 by Amazon Games.
 It achieved the second-highest concurrent player count of all games ever played on Steam with over 1.3 million players.
 This led to long queues and a new server region for Europe was introduced.
 Lost Ark cost around USD85 million to develop.
 The game received generally favorable reviews.
-The game has a large player base as one of the most played games on Steam.